<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1639164799743833&amp;ev=PageView&amp;noscript=1">

 AMS: Association Management System

 Associations manage their data differently than other enterprise companies, so they require a different solution.
 An Association Management System such as netFORUM or iMIS serves the role of ERP for most associations, handling memberships, renewals, and product information for any materials the association sells.
-In this use case, the AMS website integration path is similar to the ERP integration path as described above.
+In this use case, the AMS website integration path is similar to the ERP integration path described above.

 CRM: Customer Relationship Management